PapaPeskwo/block-malicious-IP-addresses/README.md

 py ip_blocker.py
 ```

+### Use-case
+This can be added as a Schedueled task on your Windows PC to periodically update your firewall settings.

 ## Blocking inbound traffic
 You can also add this rule to the code to block inbound traffic:
 ```